What is HIV and AIDS?

 How is HIV transmitted?

-HIV is transmitted from an infected person by body fluids such as blood, semen or other blood-containing secretions.
+HIV is transmitted from an infected person by body fluids such as blood, semen, breast milk, rectal fluids, vaginal fluids or other blood-containing secretions.
+Transmission occurs when these fluids come in contact with the various mucous membranes of the body, through cuts/openings of the skin, or directly injected into the bloodstream.
 As a result, anyone who is occupationally (or otherwise) exposed to these body fluids risks contracting the disease.
 Preventive measures include wearing protective clothing, gowns, gloves, masks and goggles to control the spread of HIV among workers who may be at risk.

 Unprotected sexual intercourse with infected people poses the single most important risk of infection.
 HIV can also be passed from one partner into the bloodstream of the other through tiny cuts or scratches.